The James Hofmann Method

 Use filtered water, as it gives you the best conditions for a transparent and tasty coffee experience.

-If you have a temperature-controlled pouring kettle, keep the temperature at 94°C. Here you get the most out of the coffee.
+If you have a temperature-controlled pouring kettle, keep the temperature at 94°C. That's where you get the most out of the coffee.

 If the water is too hot, more is extracted than is good for the beans.
 If the water is too cold, you risk not getting the most optimal flavors out of the coffee.